evanpurkhiser/CS-Matrix-Multiplication/report/report.md

 In this lab we are tasked with writing a program that will execute a 'blocked matrix multiplication' algorithm.
-This is a variation on normal matrix multiplication where in you divide the matrix into smaller sub-matrices and then calculate those matrices individually.
+This is a variation on normal matrix multiplication wherein you divide the matrix into smaller sub-matrices and then calculate those matrices individually.
 The advantage of this method is that you will keep the values that you need to do the matrix calculation in the cache longer.
 This will speed up the calculations.